Online Graduate Certificate

 PROFESSIONAL MEMBERSHIPS & ASSOCIATIONS

-Maine College of Art & Design is a member of the Association of Independent Colleges of Art and Design (AICAD), a consortium of leading art and design schools.
-This membership connects students and alumni to a broader community of creative institutions and practitioners.
+Maine College of Art & Design belongs to the Association of Independent Colleges of Art and Design (AICAD), a non-profit consortium of 42 leading art schools in the United States and Canada.
+This affiliation connects the College’s students and alumni to a broader professional community of artists, educators, and creative leaders.

 Frequently Asked Questions